I’m Nicole Antoinette, and I’m obsessed with helping you build a bullshit-free life.

 Kind & Lovely Praise

 “I’ve always been a big goal-setter and personal development junkie, but I’ve also always struggled with turning what I wanted to accomplish into my actual reality.
-I’ve worked with Nicole for over a year in setting and accomplishing the big goals in my life.
+I’ve worked with Nicole for over two years in setting and accomplishing the big goals in my life.
 Since I began working with her, I have accomplished more than I ever thought possible: I’ve run five races, had my writing published six times, and launched a business, to name a few.
 And I attribute the change – that shift from the goal-setting me who dreamed big and accomplished almost nothing to the goal-setting me who achieves a lot more of what she really wants – to Nicole and her unique approach.
 Her take on the psychology behind motivation, why we want the things we want, how to optimize your time, and how to achieve those goals you inherently want to achieve, is unrivaled and brilliant.
 And her own life is a testament to the value of her approach – in one year, she overhauled her diet and ran the New York Marathon (to name just a few changes)!
 These are the kind of results I’m looking for - big, exhilarating, positive changes in my life – and I consistently get them with Nicole.” - Jenna Britton, Writer & PR Rockstar

-“Choosing to run my first half-marathon with this program has been one of the best decisions of my life.
+“Choosing to run my first half-marathon with Nicole’s program has been one of the best decisions of my life.
 Aside from including every detail I wanted into the training materials, Nicole made herself available via email and the Facebook group to answer even the silliest questions (no really: I emailed her about how to work the water bottles of my running belt).
 When you’re training for your first major race, you are going to want the community that comes from being a member of From 0 to 13.1 along with the solid, timely, and always supportive advice and answers straight from Nicole and Coach Ryan.
 My race is in a little over two weeks and I couldn’t feel more ready, thanks to Nicole!” – Amy T, From 0 – 13.1 member

 “From the moment I first met her, Nicole struck me as a grab-life-by-the-balls, no bullshit go-getter who is brilliant at going after what she wants.
 But as I got to know her better, I realized that she is all of those things WITH a huge heart and deep passion for helping others at the same time.
 Her lifestyle changes in the last few years have been incredibly inspiring to me, but it’s also the direct, transparent, hilarious way that she shares them with her community that puts her in my “must-read-right-now” folder.
 Whether it’s a blog post, book, course or meet-up, Nicole truly has a gift for helping others make things happen in their own lives—without the woo woo overcoat—in a meaningful, lasting way. ” - Jenny Blake, Life Coach and Author of Life After College